-Continuation requests for Xolair (omalizumab) for chronic idiopathic urticaria (CIU) may be approved if the following criterion is met:
+Continuation requests for Xolair (omalizumab) for chronic spontaneous urticaria (CSU) may be approved if the following criterion is met:

-- Treatment with Xolair has resulted in clinically significant improvement or stabilization in clinical signs and symptoms of disease (including but not limited to itch severity and hive count); AND - II.
+- i.
+Treatment with Xolair has resulted in clinically significant improvement or stabilization in clinical signs and symptoms of disease (including but not limited to itch severity and hive count); AND - ii.
 Individual continues to use Xolair in combination with second generation H1 antihistamine therapy.